 Safe and Drug Free Schools

 The Safe and Drug-Free Schools program provides financial assistance to states and districts to support programs that create safer schools, prevent violence and drug abuse, and ensure the health and well-being of students by promoting the development of good character and citizenship.
 In 2011, Congress moved the program to the Office of Safe and Healthy Students and eliminated grants to states and districts.
-The program now only funds national initiatives and received $65 million in 2012, a $150 million decrease from 2009.
+The program now only funds national initiatives and received $90 million in 2014, a nearly $30 million increase from 2013.